Picovoice/rhino/demo/dotnet/README.md

 >Can I have a small double-shot espresso?

-Rhino infers that the user and emits the following inference result:
+Rhino infers that the user wants to order a drink and emits the following inference result:

 ```json
 {